 How Can I Find out More About ICED?

-Visit the Interagency Committee on Employees with Disabilities Website or email Susan Allen or contact her at address and/or numbers listed below.
+Interagency Committee on Employees with Disabilities website or utilize the contact information listed below:

 222 South College, Room 101